“Painting is very easy when you don’t know how, but very difficult when you do”

 Acrylic landscape painting- Free video Course |Part 1

-This video below shows the first steps I take to start the acrylic landscape painting.
-The next steps will follow next week.
-Make sure to subscribe to my YouTube Art school Channel to keep updated, you don’t need an account and you’ll get weekly email updates when a new video is posted.
+The video below shows the first steps I take to start the acrylic landscape painting.
+Make sure to subscribe to my YouTube Art school Channel to keep updated.

-So step one in starting this landscape painting is to block out your canvas, to put a coloured ground onto it so that you can work your paintings on top.
-I’ve already done that here and you can watch a how to do it video on my how to apply a coloured ground for acrylic painting video.
+So step one in starting this landscape painting is to block out your canvas to put a coloured ground onto it to work your paintings on top.
+I’ve already done that here, and you can watch a how to do it video on how to apply a coloured ground for acrylic painting video.

-See how it fairly easily it makes a mark on the canvas without feeling that you have to really press into it you know and dent the canvas.
+See how it fairly easily makes a mark on the canvas without feeling that you have to really press into it and dent the canvas.

-So a quick tip to make sure you get a nice horizontal line is just to use a piece of scrap paper and you line up this edge to the edge of your canvas so it’s like a set square really.
+A quick tip to make sure you get a nice horizontal line is to use a piece of scrap paper, and you line up this edge to the edge of your canvas, so it’s like a set square, really.
 So there, line that up.

-Step three is to assess the tones in the picture to see where to start and where are the lightest and dark areas.
+Step three is to assess the tones in the picture to see where to start and the lightest and dark areas.

 So the first thing to do is to squint your eyes at this picture.